High-Performance Computation Patterns

 Worker Lifecycle & Connection Pooling

 Instantiating workers carries measurable overhead.
-Thread creation, V8 context initialization, and script parsing consume ~50-150ms per instance.
+Thread creation, V8 context initialization, and script parsing consume roughly 50–150ms per instance on mid-tier devices.
 Unmanaged pools quickly exhaust memory and trigger aggressive garbage collection.

 Dynamic allocation adapts to workload spikes.
 Static pools reserve threads upfront for predictable latency.
 Idle timeout recycling balances cold-start penalties against memory footprint.

 Termination guarantees are critical for memory safety.
-Detached workers retain references to their message ports.
-Explicit terminate() calls sever these connections and free native thread handles.
+Detached workers retain references to their message ports until explicitly freed.
+Explicit terminate() calls sever these connections and release native thread handles.

 // main-thread.ts